String Quartets (Schoenberg): String Quartet No. 3, Op. 30

 Schoenberg's Third String Quartet dates from 1927, after he had worked out the basic principles of his twelve-tone technique.
-Schoenberg had followed the "fundamental classicistic procedure" by modeling this work on Franz Schubert's String Quartet in A minor, Op.
+Schoenberg had followed the "fundamental classicistic procedure" by modeling this work on Schubert's String Quartet in A minor, Op.
 29, without intending in any way to recall Schubert's composition.
 There is evidence that Schoenberg regarded his 12-tone sets—independent of rhythm and register—as motivic in the commonly understood sense, and this has been demonstrated with particular reference to the second movement of this quartet.

-The piece was commissioned by Elizabeth Sprague Coolidge on March 2, 1927, though the work had already been completed by this time, and its première was given in Vienna on September 19, 1927, by the Kolisch Quartet.
+Arts patron Elizabeth Sprague Coolidge, whose foundation materials are held at the Library of Congress, commissioned the Quartet, Op.
+30 on March 2, 1927.
+The work had already been completed by this time, and its première was given in Vienna on September 19, 1927, by the Kolisch Quartet.

 The string quartet is in four movements:

 String Quartet No. 4, Op.
 37

-The Fourth String Quartet of 1936 is very much representative of Schoenberg's late style.
-Like the Third Quartet, this quartet was commissioned by Mrs. Coolidge.
-The slow movement opens with a long unison recitative in all four instruments while the finale has the character of a march, similar to the last movement of Schoenberg's Violin Concerto written about the same time.
+Schoenberg's Fourth String Quartet (April–June 1936, commissioned by Coolidge) marks his transition to a late style.
+It is freer than the Third, and he found it perhaps more "pleasant".
+He had relocated to Brentwood, Los Angeles to teach at the University of California, Los Angeles, and was revisiting tonal idioms while still working on the opera Moses und Aron (planned since 1923).
+He had last finished Three Songs, Op.
+48 (Berlin, 1933) and begun the Violin Concerto (United States, 1934–36).
+After sketches, he wrote the Quartet in six weeks for $1,000, finishing the Concerto midway.
+The Concerto's first movement culminates in a structurally integrating passage like many in the Quartet, which is more cohesive.
+He did not finish another twelve-tone work until the Ode to Napoleon (1942).

+Movements

-The string quartet is in four movements:
+The Quartet has four motivically linked movements:

+They have the same twelve-tone row.